 What is Prescript Assist?

-Prescript Assist is a popular probiotic supplement in the paleo community because it’s marketed as following ancestral principles.
+Prescript Assist is a popular probiotic supplement in the ancestral health community because it is marketed as following ancestral principles.
 The claim is that this product contains microorganisms found in soil, which are “natural” and what our ancestors consumed with their unwashed produce.
 Some of the claims of this product are the following:

 - It can survive the harsh conditions of the gastrointestinal tract